 Many years ago, a man had grown upset with some things within his church.
 As a result, he made a choice to disconnect from other members and refused to be a part of any of the church’s gatherings.
 After a while, on a cold evening, one of the man’s friends knocked on his door.
 The disgruntled church member eyed him suspiciously and growled, “If you plan to try and convince me to come back, you are wasting your time.”

-“I promise I won’t say a word about that,” replied his friend.
+“I promise I won’t say a word about that,” his friend replied softly.
 “I only want to sit with you for a while.”

 Begrudgingly, the man gestured for him to take a seat.
 Sitting by the fireplace, they chatted about the weather, family and politics.
 At one point in the conversation, the guest reached for the fireplace tongs, lifted a single, glowing coal from the hearth and placed it by itself, away from the other coals.
 As they watched in silence, the ember slowly turned from orange, to red, to grey, to black.
 Then the guest picked up the cold coal and dropped it back into the heart of the fire.
 Within moments, it began to glow brightly again.